16 Range-Extender (EREV) vehicles expected in the U.S. (2026-2029)

 From Stellantis’s announcement on October 14, 2025

 During Stellantis’ Q3 2025 earnings conference call on October 30, 2025, Antonio Filosa reaffirmed plans for a new Ram SUV in an extended-range electric variant.
-He said that the company will offer the “new large SUV” with range-extender powertrain.
+He said that the company will offer the “new large SUV” with a range-extender powertrain.

 With this new large SUV, the Ram lineup will include two models alongside the Ram 1500 REV, both set to feature our unique and very innovative range-extender powertrain.